What Helps for Vertigo

 Vertigo is a SYMPTOM.

-There are a multitude of scenarios that can skew the information the brain receives setting the stage for vertigo.
+There are a multitude of scenarios that can skew the information the brain receives, setting the stage for vertigo.

 There can be:

-- Anxiety/Chronic Stress/Lack of Sleep
+-Anxiety/Chronic Stress/Lack of Sleep

 to name a few.
-And it may be one of the items on the list are not enough to push us into vertigo but a culmination.
+And it may be one of the items on the list is not enough to push us into vertigo but a culmination.
 I am certain that is what happened in my case.

 The best way to support the symptom of vertigo, and hopefully even prevent it, is to understand the root cause(s) of your vertigo.
-This allows you to focus on actions that will support your body and circumstance.
+This allows you to focus on actions that will support your body and circumstances.

 I hope this post is helpful in reducing the fear that the unknown can add to the miserable experience of vertigo.